vlada-01/AI-Trainer/README.md

 # AI-Trainer

-A configuration-driven AI training platform that orchestrates the full machine learning lifecycle: dataset preparation, model training, evaluation, post-processing, experiment tracking, and containerized execution with GPU support.
+A configuration-driven AI training system that orchestrates the full machine learning lifecycle: dataset preparation, model training, evaluation, post-processing, experiment tracking, and containerized execution with GPU support.

 The goal of this project is to simulate a **production-grade MLOps system** where ML experiments are fully reproducible and defined via structured configuration files, without hardcoded pipelines.

-Note: The front is AI generated

 ## Requirements